Bullying at schools: prevention and methods of combating

 - doesn‘t tell about his/her school life and schoolmates;

 - has a bad appetite and sleep;

-- there are many bruisers and abrasions on his or her body and face.
+- there are many bruises and abrasions on his or her body and face.

 Who participates in bullying?

-In bullying usually take part a victim, an aggressor and bystanders.
+In bullying usually takes part a victim, an aggressor, and bystanders.
 They are all participants of bullying.

 No matter what is the cause of bullying.
 More often as victims act the children: